Quasi-isometry invariants of weakly special square complexes: Preliminaries

-\begin{definition}[Standard Product Subcomplex] A \textit{standard product subcomplex} $K$ of $Y$ is defined as the image of a local isometry from the product of two non-simply connected graphs without leaves into $Y$ and a \textit{standard product subcomplex} $\overbar{K}$ of $\overline{Y}$ is defined as a p-lift of $K$.
-Under the canonical action $\pi_1(Y)\curvearrowright\overline{Y}$, the quotient of $\overbar{K}$ by the stabilizer of $\overbar{K}$ is called the \textit{base} of $K$.
-Among standard product subcomplexes of either $Y$ or $\overline{Y}$, a maximal one is said to be a \textit{maximal product subcomplex}. \end{definition}
+\begin{definition}[Standard Product Subcomplex] A \textit{standard product subcomplex} $K$ of $Y$ is defined as the image of a local isometry from the product of two standard graphs into $Y$, and a \textit{standard product subcomplex} $\overbar{K}$ of $\overline{Y}$ is defined as a p-lift of $K$.
+Among standard product subcomplexes of either $Y$ or $\overline{Y}$, a maximal one under the set inclusion is said to be a \textit{maximal product subcomplex}. \end{definition}